Informative Essays: A Beginner’s Guide, Examples & Topics

 1. Introduction

-• Background information (introduce the topic)
+• Background information (give readers the context they need)

 • Thesis statement (state the main focus of the essay)